jupyterlab/jupyter-collaboration/docs/source/developer/design.md

 ## Goals

-The goal of this repo is to prototype a data model to support simultaneous distributed editing in Jupyter.
+The goal of the [RTC](https://github.com/jupyterlab/rtc) repository is to prototype a data model to support simultaneous distributed editing in Jupyter.

 Fundamentally, it's about taking the **existing** concepts[^f1] provided by Jupyter Server and creating a real time data model on top of them.